VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ### How to define blade for "Customer reviews" module

-1. To get and update data from backend define *search* and *update* API controller methods in *\CustomerReviewsModule.Web\Scripts\resources\customer-reviews-module-api.js* file.
+1. To get and update data from backend define *search* and *update* API controller methods in *\CustomerReviewsModule.Web\Scripts\resources\customer-reviews-module-api.js* file:

 ```JS
 angular.module('customerReviewsModule')